Christopher Layer

-Christopher Layer (1683–1723) was an English Jacobite conspirator, executed for high treason in 1723 for his part in what became known as the Atterbury Plot.
+Christopher Layer (12 November 1683 – 17 May 1723) was an English lawyer.
+As a Jacobite conspirator, he was executed for high treason in 1723 for his part in what became known as the Atterbury Plot.

 Early life

 Born on 12 November 1683, he was the son of John Layer, a laceman, of Durham Yard, The Strand, London and Anne his wife.
 He was brought up by his uncle, Christopher Layer, a fox-hunting Norfolk squire, who sent him to Norwich grammar school, and later placed him with an attorney named Repingale at Aylsham, Norfolk.

 Layer's uncle, finding himself in difficulties, offered to make over to his nephew the remains of his estate, in exchange for cash and an annuity.
 Layer made the deal but refused to pay any part of the annuity.
 Soon after this he quarrelled with his master, went up to London, and qualified himself under Hadley Doyley, an attorney of Furnival's Inn.
 Returning to Norfolk, he obtained business, but then entered the Middle Temple, and was called to the bar.